-This week marks the 2 year anniversary of quite possibly the best mistake fare I’ve ever seen.
-Since it’s “Throwback Thursday” today, I thought I’d take a look back at what those of us in the travel hacking community affectionately called “The Great Dane”
+This week marks the 4 year anniversary of the first and quite possibly the best mistake fare I’ve ever seen.
+I thought I’d take a look back at what those of us in the travel hacking community affectionately called “The Great Dane”

 The mistake fare

 On February 11, 2015, I woke up to find several posts on the front page of Boarding Area regarding a mistake fare.
 United.com was selling FIRST CLASS tickets from Europe to the US for about ~$90.
 The only “trick” was that you had to set your billing country to Denmark to get the fare.

 While I had never taken advantage of a mistake fare before, I did book 2 tickets from London to Cincinnati and then back to London

 Total cost – 1,182 DKK, or about $170 USD (!)

 I don’t know how many people booked these fares in the few hours the deal was up, but I’d imagine it was in the thousands if not more.
 Later in the day, United announced that they were going to (attempt to?) void these fares.

 We will void the bookings for those who purchased tickets as a result of a third-party currency conversion error. http://t.co/KBaXBJCwoQ